 - 2017 Flawless Legendary Babe Ruth, Lou Gehrig, Mickey Mantle Jersey

 The most expensive Lou Gehrig baseball cards are the 1933 DeLong #7 and the 1934 Goudey #37.

 If you have a Lou Gehrig baseball card and want an estimated value, please email us at email@example.com.

 ‘The Iron Horse’ of baseball, Gehrig is now remembered for more than his time with the Yankees.
 Nonetheless, his record of 2,130 consecutive games lasted for 56 years until Cal Ripken Jr. came along, and he could have kept it up for longer still, had ALS not ripped him away from the sport when he still had so much left to give.

 The story makes his earlier cards more valuable, while he’s still seen as one of the best players of his era, along with legends like Babe Ruth.

-In terms of investment pieces, even the most worn versions of the 1930’s cards are worth low four-figure fees, while anything in better condition is worth a substantial amount.
-They just weren’t made to last, and many were flawed, to begin within some way or another.
+In terms of investment pieces, even the most worn versions of the 1930s cards are worth low four-figure fees, while anything in better condition is worth a substantial amount.
+They weren’t made to last, and many were flawed to begin in some way or another.

-His top cards continue to slowly creep up in price each year, helped by a real lack of options that have managed to achieve a high grade.
-There’s no reason why they shouldn’t continue to maintain their steady rise, although they’re probably best seen as a long-term investment piece, to be held onto for as long as possible.
+His top cards continue to slowly creep up in price each year, helped by a lack of options that have achieved a high grade.
+There’s no reason they shouldn’t maintain their steady rise, although they’re probably best seen as a long-term investment piece to be held onto for as long as possible.